elliottmotson/boilerplate-flask-login/README.md

 cp ./app/.env.example ./app/.env
 ```

-To complete the setup you need to update your copied .env file!
+To complete the setup you need to update your copied .env file.

 ```
 db_user=changeme